Oral Sensory Toys for Sensory Sensitivities and Picky Eating This article provides recommendations for oral…

 Breath control also allows the child to regulate their outward breathing as well as their inward breathing.
 It can be just as important for the child because it prevents large amounts of carbon dioxide to build up when the child’s breath is short and delayed.
 Too much carbon dioxide can be harmful for children and can even cause dizziness and more panic.

 So what are some breathing exercises that work for children and which ones will help with anxiety, panic attacks and overstimulation?
-Here are a few of our tried and true breathing practices that we recommend.
+Here are a few tried and true breathing practices.

 Belly Breathing (Diaphragmatic Breathing)